tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 32 *endorsers*.
 Endorsers are drawn similarly as bakers, by randomly selecting 32 active rolls with replacement.

-Each endorser verifies the last block that was baked, say at level ``n``, and emits an endorsement operation.
+Each endorser verifies the last block that was baked, say at the level ``n``, and emits an endorsement operation.
 The endorsement operations are then baked in block ``n+1``.
 Once block ``n+1`` is baked, no other endorsement for block ``n`` will be considered valid.

-It is possible that an endorser has more than one endorsement slot.
+An endorser may have more than one endorsement slot.
 However, the endorser injects a single endorsement operation, which represents all of its endorsement slots.
 In what follows, when we say "the number of endorsements a block contains", we do not refer